iterative/dvc.org/content/docs/studio/user-guide/projects/project-settings.md

 ### Monorepo

-Depending on how you have set up your Git repositories, your DVC repo (for which you are trying to create the project) may not be in the root of your Git repo.
+Depending on how you have set up your Git repositories, your DVC repo (to which you are trying to connect from Iterative Studio) may not be in the root of your Git repo.
 Instead, it could be in a sub-directory of a [monorepo](https://en.wikipedia.org/wiki/Monorepo).
-If this is the case, you will need to specify the full path to the sub-directory that you want to use with your project.
+If this is the case, you will need to specify the full path to the sub-directory that contains the data you want to visualize in Iterative Studio.

 ### Data remotes (cloud/remote storage)